Social skills and autism spectrum disorder (ASD)

-Prompting your child to take turns and follow rules will help him learn.
-Praising him for this behaviour also helps.
+Prompting your child to take turns and follow rules will help them learn.
+Praise for this behaviour also helps.
 For example, you can say ‘My turn’ and ‘Your turn’.
 When your child lets you have a turn or follows a rule, you could say ‘Good taking turns’ or ‘Well done for saying Uno!’

 Practising a skill in different play situations will help your child learn to use the skill more broadly.
 For example, you can practise taking turns while kicking a ball to one another, feeding a teddy, putting pieces of a puzzle together, or playing a table game like Connect Four.

-Role-play can help your child learn and practise the skills she needs to play with others.
+Role-play can help your child learn and practise skills for playing with others.
 For example, before another child comes to visit, you and your child could:

-- do a role-play where your child suggests what to play with her friend
+- do a role-play where your child suggests what to play with the other child

-- play the games that your child and her friend might play.
+- play the games that the children might play together.

-Practise talking about things like what your child has watched on TV or what he did on the weekend.
+Practise talking about things like what your child has watched on TV or what your child did on the weekend.

 For older children you could also try setting up situations that involve a social problem – for example, having one piece of cake left over for two people.
 Then you could role-play possible solutions, like both people sharing the cake.
 Other social problems could include not liking what has been cooked for dinner, not having a turn on the computer, or losing a brother’s toy.